-This document is intended to serve as a guide to be used by the host APCO Chapter conducting a Regional Conference, or a Regional Consortium of APCO Chapters in the planning, presentation and administration of a Regional Conference.
+This document is intended to serve as a guide to be used by the host APCO Chapter conducting an APCO State Conference in the planning, presentation and administration of the Annual Conference.
 Its origin is based upon the objective of APCO International for such Conferences, which states in essence that the Association and its Chapters will work toward common goals in a uniform manner.

-APCO Regional Conferences have been held since 1963 and have become an important part of the APCO tradition.
-The basic considerations for holding a Regional Conference are very similar today as they were back in 1963.
-Although by definition Regional Conferences hosted by a Chapter or a Consortium of Chapters are activities independent of APCO International, clearly they originate and derive benefits from the past efforts of the entire APCO organization.
-In order to be successful, Regional Conferences must be a benefit to the attendees, the commercial participants, the Chapter, the Region and APCO International.
+Although by definition State Conferences hosted by a Chapter or a Consortium of Chapters are activities independent of APCO International, clearly they originate and derive benefits from the past efforts of the entire APCO organization.
+In order to be successful, State Conferences must be a benefit to the attendees, the commercial participants, the Chapter, and APCO International.

-It is with an understanding and appreciation for the relationship between the APCO International and the Regional Conference Consortiums that the guidelines herein have been established.
+It is with an understanding and appreciation for the relationship between APCO International and the Association Chapters that the guidelines herein have been established.
 By following these suggested guidelines, the organization as a whole may be strengthened.

-There are several positive reasons for hosting a Regional Conference.
+There are several positive reasons for hosting a State Conference.
 Some of these potential positive outcomes include, but are not limited to:

-- Increased cooperation between Chapters; - Increased Chapter memberships; - Presentation of state of the art training and workshops; - Presentation of a showcase for vendors at a more local level than that provided by the Annual Conference & Exposition; - Provision of a larger meeting forum (and in-depth information on APCO International) for members unable to attend an Annual Conference & Exposition; - Provision of a forum for discussing issues that have arisen between Annual Conferences and to address issues for the next Annual Conference; - Ability to draft and approve resolutions for presentation at the Annual Conference & Exposition; - The opportunity to make interim project reports; - The ability to propose and act upon legislative matters specific to the region; - An increased rapport between Chapters and APCO International;
+- Increased cooperation between participating Chapters; - Increased Chapter memberships; - Presentation of state of the art training and workshops; - Presentation of a showcase for vendors at a more local level than that provided by the Annual Conference & Exposition; - Provision of a larger meeting forum (and in-depth information on APCO International) for members unable to attend an Annual Conference & Exposition; - Provision of a forum for discussing issues that have arisen between Annual Conferences and to address issues for the next Annual Conference; - Ability to draft and approve resolutions for presentation at the Annual Conference & Exposition; - The opportunity to make interim project reports; - The ability to propose and act upon legislative matters specific to the State & Region;

-- The opportunity to train future APCO International Annual Conference & Exposition Chairs; - The ability to Recruit future APCO International officers; - The provision of a forum for Association updates; - Training for public safety communications and Information Technology Managers, Supervisors, Telecommunicators, Engineers and Technicians for the purpose of general education and career advancement; and, - Networking and fellowship.
+- An increased rapport between Chapters and APCO International; - The opportunity to train future APCO Western Regional Conference and APCO International Annual Conference & Exposition Chairs; - The ability to Recruit future Chapter and APCO International officers; - The provision of a forum for State, Regional and Association updates; - Training for public safety communications and Information Technology Managers, Supervisors, Telecommunicators, Engineers and Technicians for the purpose of general education and career advancement; and, - Networking and fellowship.